estamba/Hahn/README.md

 2. Make sure you have .net 5 installed

 3. Start the web api project
-4. Take note of the port number that its listening on you might need to update the aurelia app if the port number is is not 5001
+4. Take note of the port number that its listening on you might need to update the frontend app if the port number is is not 5001